 Broken city water lines, overflowing rivers and lakes, faulty sump pumps, storm surge, excessive rainfall—damage caused by floods is a risk every homeowner faces no matter the location or season.
-We offer comprehensive, affordable flood and water backup insurance coverage that can be easily added to your existing Security First policy.
+We offer comprehensive, affordable flood and water backup insurance coverage that can be easily added to your existing policy.

 Security First Insurance’s flood insurance solution is different than the separate flood insurance policy provided by the National Flood Insurance Program (NFIP).
 Here's how our coverage differs: